 Since plant procedures need to include operator manual actions credited to achieve and maintain hot shutdown, each operator that might be required to perform the actions to reach hot shutdown needs to be appropriately trained on those procedures.
-Training on the procedures should accomplish three goals:
+Training on the fire procedures should accomplish three goals:

-- (1) Establish familiarity with the procedures, equipment/controls, and potential (simulated) conditions in an actual event, including the necessary indications and human-machine interfaces. - (2) Provide the level of knowledge and understanding necessary to prepare the personnel performing the operator manual actions to handle departures from the expected sequence of events. - (3) Give the personnel the opportunity to practice their response without exposure to adverse conditions, thereby enhancing confidence that they can reliably perform their duties in an actual event.
+- (1) Establish familiarity with the fire procedures, any equipment/controls needing manipulation to perform the desired operator manual actions, and the potential conditions in an actual fire event, including the necessary indications and human-machine interfaces. - (2) Provide the level of knowledge and understanding necessary to prepare the personnel performing the operator manual actions to handle departures from the expected sequence of events if the need arises. - (3) Give the personnel the opportunity to practice their response without exposure to adverse conditions, thereby enhancing confidence that they can reliably perform their duties in an actual fire event.